The Art and Legacy of Māori War Shields

 The carvings used deep relief to create bold shadows, ensuring designs were visible even in dim light or under battle conditions.
 Key patterns included:

 Each pattern was carved with a specific orientation—upward for spiritual aspiration, downward for protection of the earth.
 The use of perforations (holes through the shield) served both practical (lightening weight) and spiritual (allowing spirits to pass through) purposes.
-Some shields also featured a protruding tongue (tāwhiri) on the carvings, a traditional gesture of defiance and challenge.
+Some shields also featured a protruding tongue (tāwhiri) on the carvings, a traditional gesture of defiance and challenge meant to intimidate opponents before a single blow was struck.
+The depth of the relief carving also created channels that could deflect incoming blows by guiding them away from the warrior’s body.

 Paint and Finish

 After carving, the shield was coated with kokowai (red ochre mixed with oil), a sacred color symbolizing life, blood, and the gods.
 Black derived from charcoal or burnt clay represented Te Kore (the void, darkness, and potential).
 White from lime or powdered shell signified purity and light.
 The paint was applied in patterns that mirrored the carving, often leaving the wood grain exposed in key areas to show the material’s natural beauty.
+The choice of pigments was not merely aesthetic—each color had a spiritual resonance.
+Red, for instance, was associated with Tūmatauenga, the god of war, and was believed to make the shield more aggressive in battle.
 Finally, a protective layer of shark oil or plant resin was rubbed in to waterproof the shield and give it a subtle sheen.
+This finish also served to preserve the wood and pigments in New Zealand’s damp climate.

 Spiritual Power and Protective Symbolism